amp4045/PiBar-Logging/README.md

 First, lets talk about the items you'll need.

-At the time being, the cheap option via Amazon was to buy Canakit's " Raspberry Pi 2 Ultimate Starter kit (clear case) bundle.
+At the time being, the cheap option via Amazon was to buy Canakit's "Raspberry Pi 2 Ultimate Starter kit (clear case)" bundle.
 This may not be the case anymore.

 For your project you'll need the following items: